Jacob & Co Beachfront Living by Ohana: A limited branded residence on the UAE coastline. Discover Now

 The Dubai Land Department (DLD) and its regulatory body, the Real Estate Regulatory Authority (RERA) work carefully to manage the market.
 Changes in regulations, such as readjustments to control rental price increases, can have a significant impact on the market.

-For example, changes to the RERA Index Calculator for 2025 surprised renters and landlords, as they allowed landlords to hike rental prices considerably.
+For example, changes to the RERA Index Calculator surprised renters and landlords, as they allowed landlords to hike rental prices considerably.
 Keeping informed of such policy changes is important, especially for renters, as they could impact their long-term plans to reside in Dubai.

 4. Lifestyle and Amenities